 Welcome

+The lab's main research line is in the biodiversity, genomics and evolutionary biology of algae.
+We also work on environmental genomics of marine holobionts, primarily corals.
 Please learn more about the research in the lab through the links below, who we are and what we enjoy thinking about, and have a look at this page if you want to read some of our papers.

 Research Topics